aptech/docs/docs/CR-dbGetPassword.rst

     :returns: db_password (string), containing the password for the specified database connection or a null string.

 Remarks
 -------

-dbGetPassword() will only return passwords set with dbSetPassword().
+:func:`dbGetPassword` will only return passwords set with :func:`dbSetPassword`.